With political policies changing drastically as of late, it appears I have transformed into a political junkie simply to stay informed.

 Have You Shared a Social Media Meme That Was Not Factual?

-People's Party: A new party but one that is attracting those with more extremist views and those with a disappointment in the current status quo.
+- People's Party: This is a new party but one that is attracting those with more extremist views and those who are disappointed in the current status quo.
 Can Maxime Bernier influence this election?
 If so it would likely be to split the Conservative vote and thereby increase the likelihood of a Liberal win.
 If elected his party would be more likely to lean Conservative than Liberal in house votes.

 Strategic voting and splitting the vote will be key words in our upcoming elections.
 Learn what they mean, how they work, and how they could affect you.
 We are blessed to live in a democracy which means that we each get a vote in deciding how our country will be run.
 Make sure yours counts.